 High grade partial or full thickness tears warrant surgery if function is to be preserved, particularly in the athletic population

 The pectoralis major is responsible for movement of the shoulder, and movement of the arm across the body.
-When injured, it would affect swimming, lisfting, push-ups, bench presses and hanging onto lifts.
+When injured, it would affect swimming, lifting, push-ups, bench presses and hanging onto lifts.
 All in all, Bond is giving his somewhat injured shoulder something of a hammering.

 Lets focus is given to the injury Eve gives him when she accidentally shoots him.
 He takes the shot in the right side of his thorax – this doesn’t seem to have caused any lasting harm.
 Bond quips to Eve that she caused no more damage that breaking four of his ribs and damaging “some of the less vital organs”.
 Judging by where the blood is coming from, it appears that Bond has been hit in the ribcage.
-Given that Bond survived with limited ill-effects, I’m going to assume Bond was hit in 4 of the lower ribs (this seems to correlate with what we see before the opening credits.
+Given that Bond survived with limited ill-effects, I’m going to assume Bond was hit around four of the lower ribs (this seems to correlate with what we see before the opening credits.
 It also looks like the bullet missed the right lung as well.
 What is of concern is that the gunshot wound is quite close to Bond’s liver.
 However, patients with liver injuries from things like gunshots do not often require surgical treatment; bleeding ceases on its own.
 And if the bullet doesn’t hit any blood vessels, Bond stands a decent chance of survival.